-M1 provide on average, a predicted value more than twice larger than M2.
+These results are consistent with those obtained in Table 1 in which M1 exhibits more predictability.
+This observation is even more striking in Table 2.
+The last column shows that M1 provide on average, a predicted value more than twice larger than M2.
 This is confirmed by positive significant signs for the difference of means test presented in the last line of the Table 2.
 Comparatively, Table 1 shows a percentage of 63% of successful chart patterns using M1 against 42% provided by M2.

 Table 3 gives the maximum profitability that can be achieved by the use of chart patterns.
 It is computed in basis points (i.e.: 1/10,000) and provided for each of the twelve chart patterns.
 It corresponds to the implementation of the trading rule related to each chart pattern whatever its success level.
-The maximum profit is equal to the difference, in absolute value, between the price at the end of the chart and the minimum/maximum of the prices occurring after the chart pattern ( $|P{t_f} - P_a|$ ).
+The maximum profit is equal to the difference, in absolute value, between the price at the end of the chart and the minimum/maximum 12 of the prices occurring after the chart pattern ($|P{t_f} - P_a|$).
 To compute these profits, we suppose that dealers are able to buy or to sell the currency at the mid price.
 The computed profits vary between 3 and 52 basis points, but are significant for only three chart patterns: DT, DB and BT.

 However, this profit can not be realized surely by the chartists because they can not precisely guess if the price is at the end of its right trend or not.
 That is why they adopt a strategy for their intervention according to their risk aversion.
 Table 4 presents the results for the strategy described in Section 3.3.2.
 Profits are computed through the average of the whole detected chart patterns which succeed or fail to meet their objectives.
 This profit is statistically significant for only two charts, DT and DB whatever the detection method implemented.
-However, this profit, equal to one basis point for three cases out of four, seems too small to cover the transaction costs.
-Indeed, the transaction cost is often estimated as the observed bid-ask spread which varies on average, in the Euro/Dollar currency market, between 3 to 5 basis points (Chang and Osler,1999).
+However, this profit more or less equal to one basis point for three cases out of four, seems too small to cover the transaction costs.
+Indeed, the transaction costs are often estimated as the observed bid-ask spread which varies on average, in the Euro/Dollar currency market, between 3 to 5 basis points (Chang and Osler,1999).
 Consequently, even by choosing a particular risk averse trading rule, strategies using chart patterns seem unprofitable.